mcqn/my-bikes-got-led/electronics/readme.md

 ### External Crystal

 IO0 and IO1 are used by the C3 mini if an external crystal is required.
-On the reverese of the board there are test points and unpopulated cystal and capacitor pads if this is required.
+The first revision had footprints for a crystal but this has now been removed as it isn't needed.

-**NB IO0/1 are also available as GPIO pins via J10 but cannot be used for both**
+These two pins are available via j10 as GPIO

 ### Additional pins